Alejogb1/job-board/blog-data/how-to-use-rails-7-importmaps-with-a-proxy.md

 id: "how-to-use-rails-7-importmaps-with-a-proxy"
 ---

-alright, let's talk importmaps and proxies in rails 7. it's a setup i've definitely banged my head against a few times, so i can share what i've learned, and some pitfalls i encountered.
+, let's talk importmaps and proxies in rails 7. it's a setup i've definitely banged my head against a few times, so i can share what i've learned, and some pitfalls i encountered.

 first off, importmaps are rails' way of handling javascript dependencies without needing node. it's all about defining which modules to load directly in the browser using es modules, instead of bundling everything with webpack or a similar tool. this keeps things simple in many cases, but it introduces a wrinkle when you're working behind a proxy server, which a lot of us are, especially in enterprise environments.